 <ambient_concentration lc="3">1.0</ambient_concentration>

-When performing biphasic-solute-on-rigid contact, a two-pass analysis should not be used; the biphasic-solute surface should be the slave surface.
+When performing biphasic-solute-on-rigid or multiphasic-on-rigid contact, a two-pass analysis should not be used; the rigid surface should be the master surface.

 Rigid Wall Interfaces

 A rigid wall interface is similar to a sliding interface, except that the master surface is a rigid wall.
 The following properties are defined for rigid wall interfaces: